Everything You Need To Know About Accepting eCommerce Payments For Your Online Store

 Signing up for a third-party processor is typically faster and easier than for a merchant account (you can start accepting payments the same day), but puts you at somewhat of a greater risk of account holds and terminations.
 Still, they provide an entry point for new businesses, or established ones, that want more predictable pricing.
 Most third-party processors use a flat-rate pricing model where you’ll pay the same fee regardless of the card type; for eCommerce, that rate is commonly 2.9% + $0.30.

 While credit and debit cards will probably make up the bulk of your eCommerce transactions, they aren’t the only way to make payments online.

-It seems like every few years a new tech company rolls out their own digital wallet.
+It seems like every few years a new tech company rolls out its own digital wallet.
 We’re talking about services like Apple Pay, Google Wallet, PayPal, Venmo, and Cash App that allow you to link one or more payment sources to a single app account.
-In person, mobile wallets (a type of digital wallet that lives on your phone) allow you to make near field communication (NFC) purchases at terminals that allow tap-to-pay.
-In most cases, mobile wallets directly debit a linked credit or debit card while other digital wallets tend to store a balance, which can be used to make payments or be deposited into a bank account.
+In-person, mobile wallets (a type of digital wallet that lives on your phone) allow you to make near field communication (NFC) purchases at terminals that allow tap-to-pay.
+In most cases, mobile wallets directly debit a linked credit or debit card while other digital wallets tend to store a balance, which can be used for online payment methods or be deposited into a bank account.